Keep it Simple

 Frontpoint is best known for its outstanding customer service and response time.
 World-famous General Electric (GE) provides most of Frontpoint’s innovative equipment, allowing the system to be monitored by other companies.
 Their equipment, along with the monitoring plans, are considered world-class, with excellent customization upgrades to build your system over time.

-Frontpoint is a simple DIY installation system, offering six equipment packages for your choosing.
+Frontpoint is a simple DIY installation security system, offering six equipment packages for your choosing.
 Each bundle comes with these essential components: A Hub, keypad, motion sensor, and door/window sensors.
 The rest of the packs vary in parts, some come with cameras or smoke sensors, while others include glass break sensors.

 Frontpoint’s equipment needs to be purchased upfront, there are no financing plans available.
 To counterweigh this high initial expense, Frontpoint presents its customers with substantial discounts on the system.
 The catch: you are required to subscribe to the three-year contract to qualify for the markdown.
 Frontpoint is designed to be a straightforward DIY installation process.
 Therefore, the company does not provide a professional installation service.